CaptainGabriel/Issues-N-Projects-Web-API/README.md

 * Segment '/' serves the web client;
 * Segment '/api' serves the api's homepage.

+You can run `npm run build` and start serving the web API.

 Todo:
 * Access control with Google-Sign-On API;
 * bug fixes;